core-wg/oscore/draft-ietf-core-object-security.md

 The CoAP message layer, however, cannot be protected end-to-end through intermediary devices since the parameters Type and Message ID, as well as Token and Token Length may be changed by a proxy.
 Moreover, messages that are not possible to verify should for security reasons not always be acknowledged but in some cases be silently dropped.
 This would not comply with CoAP message layer, but does not have an impact on the application layer security solution, since message layer is excluded from that.

 The use of COSE to protect CoAP messages as specified in this document requires an established security context.
-The method to establish the security context described in {{context-derivation}} is based on a common shared secret material and key derivation function in client and server.
-EDHOC {{I-D.selander-ace-cose-ecdhe}} describes an augmented Diffie-Hellman key exchange to produce forward secret keying material and agree on crypto algorithms necessary for OSCOAP, authenticated with pre-established credentials.
-These pre-established credentials may, in turn, be provisioned using a trusted third party such as described in the OAuth-based ACE framework {{I-D.ietf-ace-oauth-authz}}.
+The method to establish the security context described in {{context-derivation}} is based on a common shared secret material in client and server, which may be obtained e.g. by using EDHOC {{I-D.selander-ace-cose-ecdhe}} or the ACE framework {{I-D.ietf-ace-oauth-authz}}.
 An OSCOAP profile of ACE is described in {{I-D.seitz-ace-oscoap-profile}}.

 The mandatory-to-implement AEAD algorithm AES-CCM-64-64-128 is selected for broad applicability in terms of message size (2^64 blocks) and maximum no. messages (2^56-1).
 Compatibility with CCM* is achieved by using the algorithm AES-CCM-16-64-128 {{I-D.ietf-cose-msg}}.